aambrioso1/NLP/transformers/On What Transformers Know.md

 "We propose a new simple network architecture, the Transformer, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely."
 From [Attention is All You Need](https://arxiv.org/abs/1706.03762)"

-The usual route to created language models that can do natural language tasks is to:
+The usual route to creating language models that can do natural language tasks is to:
 * pre-tune a model using a large language corpus or two,
 * create a reasonable language task,
 * create a huge database involving the language task,
 * use the database to fine-tune the model for solving the task,
 * create an improved model by modifying the previous one.

 As you will see from my demonstration, even small models can responds to text communication and demonstrate knowledge beyond what they are fine-tune for.
-Depending the task the result might be expected, like knowing a history fact, or it might be surprising like being able to do simple arithmetic.
+Depending on the task, the result might be expected, like knowing a history fact, or it might be surprising like being able to do simple arithmetic.

-For now, as I have not learned how fine-tuning a model, I will use the default models used by the HG API along with the text input associated with each model.
+For now, as I have not learned how train or fine-tuning a model, I will use the default models in the HG API along with the text input associated with each model.

-Use this question answer approach, I explore what smaller scale models from the Hugging Face Library can do apart from their pre-tuned tasks and whether models pre-tuned to different tasks behave differently.
+Using a question/answer approach, I explore what smaller scale models from the Hugging Face Library can do apart from their pre-tuned tasks and how models pre-tuned to different tasks behave differently.

 In simpler, but imprecise language, I explore a variety of tasks to see what a transformer, fine-tuned for one of the usual tasks, "knows".
-By "know" here I mean that the transformer's response to a task is the same as we might expect from a student who knows the appropriate response.
+By "know" here I mean that the transformer's response to the task is the same as we might expect from a student who knows the appropriate response.
 Perhaps a more precised definition is that **I am looking for what zero-shot tasks can be found in small models**.
 Imagine that a teacher is probing the general knowlege of a group of students with short text prompts.
 The teacher asks questions and a student in the group gives an answer.
-For my experiments the teacher's questions will be in text form and the role of student will be played by a fine-tuned language model.
+For my experiments the teacher's questions will be in text form as required by the model.
+The role of student will be played by a fine-tuned language model.
 The student will also respond with text.

 Here are some examples.
 Assume we are using a model trained for the fill-mask task, will the model be able to fill in the following?